py4dstem/py4DSTEM/README.md

 ## Advanced installation - ML functionality

-To install the py4dstem with the AI/ML functionality, follow the steps below.
+To install the py4dstem with AI/ML functionality, follow the steps below.

-if you are running on Linux/Unix machine with Nvidia GPU and CUDA capability, you should run
+If you are running on Linux/Unix machine with Nvidia GPU and CUDA capability, run

 ```
 conda update conda